ros2/design/articles/content_filtering.md

 - Action Client
   User interface(rclcpp and rclpy) should not be changed, everything can be integrated into internal implementation.
-  - rclcpp/rclpy
-    Needs to check if ContentFilter is done by rmw_implementation internally.
-If ContentFilter is supported by by rmw_implementation, it will create ContentFilteredTopic internally based on ActionClient ID (uuid) so that no need to filter goal id.(saying there will be no unknown goal id event.)
-But w/o ContentFilter [current filtering](https://github.com/ros2/rclcpp/blob/99286978f92c30fe171313bf0785d6b6272c3257/rclcpp_action/include/rclcpp_action/client.hpp#L536-L553) needs to stay put since there would be unnecessary message from publisher. at [send_goal_request](https://github.com/ros2/rclcpp/blob/99286978f92c30fe171313bf0785d6b6272c3257/rclcpp_action/include/rclcpp_action/client.hpp#L352-L388), it will set the filter_expression and expression_parameters based on goal id, again the goal handler might have multiple goal ids, so that get current filtering configuration, modify and set new filtering configuration. (the finalization is also needed when goal id is being unregistered from goal handler.)
+  It will check if ContentFilter is supported by rmw_implementation internally.
+If ContentFilter is supported by rmw_implementation, create ContentFilteredTopic internally based on ActionClient ID (uuid) so that no need to filter goal id. (saying there will be no unknown goal id event.)
+But w/o ContentFilter [current filtering](https://github.com/ros2/rclcpp/blob/99286978f92c30fe171313bf0785d6b6272c3257/rclcpp_action/include/rclcpp_action/client.hpp#L536-L553) needs to stay since there would be unnecessary message from publisher.At [send_goal_request](https://github.com/ros2/rclcpp/blob/99286978f92c30fe171313bf0785d6b6272c3257/rclcpp_action/include/rclcpp_action/client.hpp#L352-L388), it will set the filter_expression and expression_parameters based on goal id.
+The goal handler might have multiple goal ids, so that get current filtering configuration, modify and set new filtering configuration. (the finalization is also needed when goal id is being unregistered from goal handler.)
-  - rcl
-    most likely, it will provide bridge interface between rclcpp/rclpy and rmw_implementation. one thing to consider is that rcl possibly calls create/delete_contentfilteredtopic internally because currently feedback/status subscription initialization will be done by rcl internally via rcl_action_client_init.

 #### Parameter Event

 - Publication
   Nothing will be required to change or modify on publication side.
-It will publish parameter events always, filtering should be done in rmw_implementation dds writer side transparently.
+It will publish parameter events as it does, filtering should be done in rmw_implementation dds writer side transparently.

 - Subscription

-At 1st call set_parameter_event_filter from user application, if rmw_implementation supports ContentFilteredTopic, it will make ContentFilteredTopic internally and also call rcl/rmw to set the filter expression and parameter expressions. user callback via on_parameter_event will be registered on ContentFilteredTopic if filtering is requested.
+  It will check if ContentFilteredTopic is supported by rmw_implementation.
+If rmw_implementation supports ContentFilteredTopic, it will create ContentFilteredTopic internally and also set the filter expression and parameter expressions. user callback will be registered on ContentFilteredTopic.
-[T.B.D] on_parameter_event needs to be extended to call filter_callback internally, then call user callback after filtering is done. with this filter_callback, it can internally filter the parameter event even if ContentFilteredTopic is not supported. (if ContentFilteredTopic is supported, only filtered parameter events are delivered.)

-If user application wants to change filter expression and parameter expressions, it will need to get them via get_parameter_event_filter, then modify or append the expression, and set via set_parameter_event_filter.
+  If user application wants to change filter expression and parameter expressions, it will need to get the current filter setting, then modify or append the expression, and set.

-without setting filtering, it will subscribe related topic which is /parameter_events and user callback will be fired once any event comes in.
-Clearing filter is to call set_parameter_event_filter with both arguments NULL.

 ### Questions

-- what if different rmw_implementation is used on remote node?
-  As long as it is dds, this is responsibility for dds implementation and it has to be able to know if remote nodes support ContentFilteredTopic or not.
-DDS is sets of API and specification to support and include this requirement.
-Once it comes to the non-dds implementation, this is not only problem for ContentFilteredTopic but also message transport cannot be supported.

-- how much flexibility of filtering expression for user? dds filter_expression and expression_parameters are really flexible, it is designed to  support arbitrary user filtering. but thinking of ros2 frontend interface rclcpp and rclpy, maybe node name and parameter name would be good enough?
+- How much flexibility of filtering expression for /parameter_events? dds filter_expression and expression_parameters are really flexible, it is designed to  support arbitrary user filtering. but thinking of /parameter_events, maybe node name and parameter name would be good enough?

-- ParameterEventSubscription
-  Kinda off topic, this should be integrated into rcl layer? so that all frontend rclpy can take advantage of that, also we can reduce the redundancy for maintenance.
-(I believe this is the main focus on rcl implementation.)

 - Side effect for making bunch of ContentFilteredTopic There will be always trading-off, with user aspect, making ContentFilteredTopic is really good not to filter the event.
-But thinking about dds responsibility, this will increase the complexity and complication for ContentFilteredTopic writer to comprehend which reader needs to receive what events. this needs to be discussed with dds vendor, to try to get to the sweetest spot for ros2 use cases.
+But thinking about dds responsibility, this will increase the complexity and complication for ContentFilteredTopic writer to comprehend which reader needs to receive what events.

-- User interface for ContentFilteredTopic
-  It should provide ContentFilteredTopic in general interfaces for topic? not only for action and parameter events? this could be discussed in community. (this is not a focus on this task, but it can be extended if requested.)

 ## Responsibility